-At December 31, 2011, our unrestricted cash and cash equivalents balance totaled \$285.2 million.
-Our restricted cash balance at December 31, 2011 totaled \$55.8 million.
+At December 31, 2012, our unrestricted cash and cash equivalents balance totaled \$283.6 million.
+Our restricted cash balance at December 31, 2012 totaled \$53.7 million.
 Restricted cash primarily represents customer deposits in the Czech Republic, which we are restricted from using other than to repay customer deposits and which may not be deposited outside of the Czech Republic.

-At December 31, 2011, cash and cash equivalents held in foreign subsidiaries where we have determined we are permanently reinvested is \$261.8 million.
+At December 31, 2012, cash and cash equivalents held in foreign subsidiaries where we have determined we are permanently reinvested is \$259.6 million.
 All of the cash and cash equivalents held by our foreign subsidiaries, excluding restricted cash, are available for general corporate purposes.
 Our current intent is to permanently reinvest these funds outside of the U.S. Our current expectation for funds held in our foreign subsidiaries is to use the funds to finance foreign organic growth, to pay for potential future foreign acquisitions and to repay any foreign borrowings that may arise from time to time.
-We currently believe that funds generated from our U.S. operations, along with potential borrowing capabilities in the U.S. will be sufficient to fund our U.S. operations for the foreseeable future, and therefore do not foresee a need to repatriate cash held by our foreign subsidiaries in a taxable transaction to fund our U.S. operations.
+We currently believe that funds generated from our U.S. operations, along with potential borrowing capabilities in the U.S. will be sufficient to fund our U.S. operations.
 However, if at a future date or time these funds are needed for our operations in the U.S. or we otherwise believe it is in our best interests to repatriate all or a portion of such funds, we may be required to accrue and pay U.S. taxes to repatriate these funds.
 No assurances can be provided as to the amount or timing thereof, the tax consequences related thereto or the ultimate impact any such action may have on our results of operations or financial condition.

 We utilize an accounts receivable securitization facility to finance a majority of our domestic fuel card receivables, to lower our cost of funds and more efficiently use capital.
 We generate and record accounts receivable when a customer makes a purchase from a merchant using one of our card products and generally pay merchants within seven days of receiving the merchant billing.
 As a result, we utilize the Securitization Facility as a source of liquidity to provide the cash flow required to fund merchant payments while we collect customer balances.
 These balances are primarily composed of charge balances, which are typically billed to the customer on a weekly, semimonthly or monthly basis, and are generally required to be paid within 14 days of billing.
 We also consider the undrawn amounts under our Securitization Facility and Credit Facility as funds available for working capital purposes or for acquisitions.
-At December 31, 2011, we had the ability to generate approximately \$26 million of additional liquidity under our Securitization Facility and \$475 million undrawn on our revolving Credit Facility.
+At December 31, 2012, we had the ability to generate approximately \$14 million of additional liquidity under our Securitization Facility.